 (C) when a court order, which a party may, for good cause, apply for ex parte, sets a different time.

-(2) Any affidavit or declaration pursuant to K.S.A.
+(2) Supporting affidavit or declaration.
+Any affidavit or declaration pursuant to K.S.A.
 53-601, and amendments thereto, supporting a motion must be served with the motion.
-Except as otherwise provided in subsection (d) of K.S.A.
-60-259, and amendments thereto, any opposing affidavit or declaration must be served at least one day before the hearing, unless the court permits service at another time.
+Except as otherwise provided in K.S.A.
+60-259(d), and amendments thereto, any opposing affidavit or declaration must be served at least one day before the hearing, unless the court permits service at another time.

-When a party may or must act within a specified time after service and service is made under subsections (b)(2)(C), (D), (E) or (F) of K.S.A.
-60-205, and amendments thereto, three days are added after the period would otherwise expire under subsection (a).
+(d) Additional time after certain kinds of service.
+When a party may or must act within a specified time after being served and service is made under K.S.A.
+60-205(b)(2)(C) (mail), or (D) (leaving with the clerk), and amendments thereto, three days are added after the period would otherwise expire under subsection (a).

 60-216.
 Pretrial conferences; case management conference